Brigitte Fournier: Life and career

-Career

 From 1988 to 1990, she was hired by the Opéra de Lyon She played Rosina in The Barber of Seville by Rossini and Norina in Don Pasquale by Gaetano Donizetti.
-Her interpretation of Sister Constance in Les Dialogues des Carmelites by Francis Poulenc was recorded in 1989–1990.
+Her interpretation of Sister Constance in Dialogues des Carmélites by Francis Poulenc was recorded in 1989–1990.
 Back in Switzerland in 1999, she played the roles of Blondchen in Die Entführung aus dem Serail by Mozart and Sophie in Werther by Jules Massenet at the Grand Théâtre de Genève.
 In 2000–2001, at the Lausanne Opéra, she performed Speranza and Ninfa in L'Orfeo by Claudio Monteverdi conducted by Dominique Meyer. and sings in The Rape of Lucrece by Benjamin Britten and Lucio Silla by Wolfgang Amadeus Mozart in various recitals with another Valaisan, Brigitte Balleys.
 She then became a singing teacher at the Sion conservatory.